SamOBrienOlinger/spoodle-space-pp5/README.md

 - **Manual Testing**

     Manual testing of every feature, component and page was conducted on an ongoing basis throughout development.

-    The following test-cases passed and all CRUD functionality performed as intended:
+All test cases performed as intended and passed.
+The most important of these, regarding users being able to Create, Read, Update and Delete data, included:

     - Overlays
     - Tooltips